Get the Veteran Jobs Newsletter

 First you must decide what you want to do: Get another job, go to school or start a business?

 If you want to get another job, there are steps you should take to be competitive.
 This is the time to showcase to employers your military skills and those you've earned in the civilian world.

 Step 1: Review your resume.
 Chances are it still looks like it did when your applied for your last job.
 Start by making a list of all the skills and experience you've acquired since leaving the military.
 If possible, go back and look at any employee reviews you had while employed to better articulate the details of your accomplishments.
 Then, use a resume review service and get an expert pair of eyes on your resume.
 As a veteran, you can also have your resume reviewed by Monster for free.

 Step 2: Research.
 Even if you are interested in the same general field you've been working in, you need to research career progressions and get advice on interviewing again.
-Use the Military Skills Translator with Personality Assessment and pay close attention to the optional fields where you can put in your civilian work experience or any additional civilian accreditations you've earned since leaving the service.
+Use the Military Skills Translator and pay close attention to the optional fields where you can put in your civilian work experience or any additional civilian accreditations you've earned since leaving the service.
 Use the personality assessment to discover if there are career paths you haven't thought of yet that may be attractive to you.
 Keep in mind: If you have an active security clearance, you may be qualified for higher paying jobs.

 Step 3: Apply.
 Navigating modern hiring practices can be confusing.
 The days of mailing out cover letters and resumes are gone, and today's application and screening processes can impede your success if you aren't armed with the right information.
 Know from the beginning that most resume screening is automated, so it's important to use keywords from the job description in your online application.